maxrimmer/p1-a310a/README.md

 For running unit tests, run with argument `--test`

-For debugging, run with argument `--test`
+For debugging, run with argument `--debug`